blvckbill/kitchen-api/README.md

 **Rate limiting backed by Redis**
 Auth endpoints are limited to 10 requests per 15 minutes.
 All other endpoints are limited to 60 requests per minute.
 Rate limit state is stored in Redis rather than in-process memory — this ensures limits are enforced correctly across multiple container instances behind a load balancer.

-**Defensive middleware ordering**
-Rate limiters are placed before authentication middleware on all routes.
-This ensures expensive operations (database vendor lookup, JWT cryptographic verification) only run on traffic that has already passed the rate limit check — preventing connection pool exhaustion and CPU lock-up under malicious flood traffic.

 **Edge-to-Edge Request Tracing**
 Every incoming HTTP request is intercepted at the perimeter by custom tracing middleware that assigns a unique tracking hash via crypto.randomUUID().
 This correlation ID is explicitly injected into runtime logs, execution flows, and the global error-handling framework.
 If an unexpected 500 Server Error occurs, the internal system stack trace is protected for safety, but the unique requestId is bubbled back in the response.
-This gives support teams or developers a concrete, non-leak diagnostic key to query log aggregators.
+This gives support teams or developers a concrete, non-leak diagnostic key to query log aggregators..

+**Defensive middleware ordering**
+Rate limiters are placed before authentication middleware on all routes.
+This ensures expensive operations (database vendor lookup, JWT cryptographic verification) only run on traffic that has already passed the rate limit check — preventing connection pool exhaustion and CPU lock-up under malicious flood traffic.

 ---

 ## Getting Started